Welcome to Upper School

 VISUAL ARTS DEPARTMENT AT ASM

 The Visual Arts Curriculum provides students with both the foundation to become active and effective members of their community and with the foundation for continued artistic success.
 To this end, the curriculum is designed as an integrated approach to creating two-dimensional and three-dimensional art, art criticism, and art appreciation.
 Course offerings include both traditional and digital art mediums.
-The Visual Arts program stresses the development of critical thinking skills, the cultivation of an aesthetic sensibility, exposure to diverse ideas, and awareness through the art of the relationship between oneself and others, and society.
+The Visual Arts program stresses the development of critical thinking skills, the cultivation of an aesthetic sensibility, exposure to diverse ideas, and awareness through art of the relationship between oneself and others, and society.
 ASM offers a variety of traditional and digital arts courses.

 DRAWING AND PAINTING